ameli/detkit/docs/source/index.rst

    :target: https://github.com/ameli/detkit/actions?query=workflow%3Abuild-windows

 Python wheels for |project| for all supported platforms and versions in the above are available through `PyPI <https://pypi.org/project/detkit/>`__ and `Anaconda Cloud <https://anaconda.org/s-ameli/detkit>`_.
 If you need |project| on other platforms, architectures, and Python or PyPy versions, `raise an issue <https://github.com/ameli/detkit/issues>`_ on GitHub and we build its Python Wheel for you.

+:sup:`1.
+Wheels for ARM-64 architecture, tailored for Apple Silicon M1 machines, can only be installed using pip and are not available for installation via conda.`

 Install
 =======